 Scientific studies show that black tea is beneficial for cardiovascular or heart health.
 These tea leaves have anti-inflammatory properties that help reduce inflammation in your heart’s arteries and blood vessels – this is how it helps lower your blood pressure.

 It’s also been shown to lower your risk for both stroke and high cholesterol.
 Even though studies show that tea plays a minor role in heart disease prevention, it’s still important to note.

 There are also studies that show a connection between black tea and weight loss.
 No, it isn’t a magic drink that will instantly shed pounds, but it encourages overall wellness that will help you lose weight easier.

 The flavonoids in tea affect how it tastes.
-These compounds also prevent inflammation-induced obesity and lowers visceral fats.
+These compounds also prevent inflammation-induced obesity and lower visceral fats.

-It’s also really smart to replace high-calorie drinks like soda with unsweetened tea because black teal is low in calories.
+It’s also really smart to replace high-calorie drinks like soda with unsweetened tea because black tea is low in calories.

 Plus, even though it has less caffeine than a cup of coffee, it can still give you a boost of energy to help you power through your workout.

 The antioxidants in black tea aren’t just good for you when you digest it, it’s useful when you apply it to your skin too.
 People use it to ease the pain and discomfort of sunburns.

 To do this, soak several black tea bags in cool water and let the tannins release.
 After the water darkens, apply the tea bags to your sunburn.
 You can also soak a towel in the cool tea water and use that on your skin.